 The family eventually reached Thailand and remained in a refugee camp there for almost three years, during which time the uncle in America completed the paperwork to procure U.S. visas for them.
 They finally arrived in Portland in 1989, when Binh, who spoke no English, was 14.
 Soon after, they moved to Vancouver, WA, where Binh quickly became proficient in English and his stepfather, the former Vietnamese farmer, gathered mushrooms and picked berries to sell to local markets.

 Binh met his wife in high school, and like his mother, married at 19.
-They remained a couple for 13 years, raising three daughters—Sarena, Jayna, and Avelin–who, since their mother is half-Italian, half-German, have a complex DNA reflecting over a century of radically different waves of immigration.
+They remained a couple for 13 years, raising two daughters–Sarena and Jayna–whose mother is half-Italian and half-German.
+Binh has another daughter, Avelin, whose mother’s ancestry is Irish, Russian, German, and Indian Cherokee–three children with complex DNA reflecting over a century of radically different waves of immigration.